Gentrification: LGBT community

 Manuel Castells has researched the role of gay communities, especially in San Francisco, as early gentrifiers.
 The film Quinceañera depicts a similar situation in Los Angeles.
 Flag Wars (Linda Goode Bryant) shows tensions as of 2003 between bourgeois White LGBT-newcomers and a Black middle-class neighborhood in Columbus, Ohio.
 In Washington, D.C.
 Black and other ethnic minority mixed-income community residents accused both the affluent majority-White LGBTQ+ community and the closely linked hipster subculture of cultural displacement (or destruction of cultural heritage) under the guise of progressive inclusion and tolerance.

 Evidence from Buenos Aires, shows that predominantly LGBTQ+ areas were only able to exist when the government allowed that area to be gentrified.
 As certain areas that are deemed progressive evolve and implement new housing and businesses, this expands the appeal of people looking to partake.
 Gentrification becomes a signal for institutions and businesses to measure potential bases.
 In cases of the LGBTQ+ community, successful businesses may be recognized as the ones planted in urban and progressive areas that are seen as safe.
 However, this comfort that invites marginalized communities puts previous communities living there at risk of displacement.
 As gay bars are a popular way in which the LGBTQ+ community may find security, the connection to gentrification for certain locations is critical for addressing the history of their establishment.

-Today, practically all historic gayborhoods have become less LGBTQ+ centric mainly due to the modern effects of gentrification.
+As of 2019, practically all historic gayborhoods have become less LGBTQ+ centric mainly due to the modern effects of gentrification.
 Gay neighborhoods may reveal elements of classism and racism perpetuated by affluent white gay men who settle in spaces that drive out people of color—through rent being raised in the area.
 Investing in inner-cities and urban areas, affluent queer people have built gay bars, bookstores, and other queer-centered establishments that then lead to the cities gaining attention and desirability—which then increases the rent of properties in the surrounding area.
 The rising cost to live in gayborhoods and government use of eminent domain have displaced many LGBTQ+ people and closed many LGBTQ+ centric businesses.